deadlydog/Oh-My-Posh.DeadlydogTheme/ReadMe.md

    oh-my-posh --init --shell pwsh --config $env:POSH_THEMES_PATH/deadlydog.omp.json | Invoke-Expression
    ```

-   Or if you have installed the PowerShell module using `Install-Module oh-my-posh`, you can use the command:
+   Or if you have installed the oh-my-posh PowerShell module using `Install-Module oh-my-posh`, you can use the command:

    ```powershell
    Set-PoshPrompt -Theme $env:POSH_THEMES_PATH/deadlydog.omp.json